The menu "Settings" of the "Administration" offers further central configurations for your OpenOlat course.

-Via the tabs "Info", "Metadata", "Execution" and "Share" you can set up information that is visible in the course info.
+Via the tabs "Info", "Metadata", "Execution" and "Share" you can set up information that is visible in the course info page.

 Here you define further information on the course or learning resource.
 This information is also visible to interested parties without course access under (Course)info.
 This includes, for example: Title, relevant description, certificate, cover image and teaser movie.
 The learning resource appears under the title in the alphabetical course list and for queries via the search mask.
 Further information can be found here.

 Here you can enter other things that appear under "Info" e.g. the names of the teachers of the course.
 Also, the course can be assigned to a given didactic type such as self-study course or examination course.
 Especially relevant is the entry of the license of the course.